 My primary joys are my birds and participating in the best that aviculture and related endeavors have to offer.
 I will continue to home-raise handfed, socialized youngsters that can be pets and/or breeders—individuals that interact with both the "extended" flock and with people.
 I also will continue to learn and expand my "reality" in regards to these special companion birds.
 I believe that all aviculturists have an obligation to provide the best care for, and access to owner-education about these wonderful feathered creatures that share our homes and hearts.

-I will also continue to enjoy my equines with friends and family, probably not breeding horses as the equine industry right now has challenges in most areas, attributable to both the economy AND the actions of the "animal rights" industries (H$U$, PeTA, et al).
+I will continue to enjoy equines with friends and family, though not breeding horses as the equine industry right now has challenges in most areas, attributable to both the economy AND the actions of the "animal rights" industries (H$U$, PeTA, et al).

 Please visit my other pages, which include dozens of avian articles and pictures.